Important information about Assurance Wireless Broadband Internet Access Services on the T-Mobile Network and T-Mobile's Open Internet Disclosures.

 In some instances, video optimization may also identify and treat downloads of video files as if they were real-time video streams.
 However T-Mobile offers content providers a way to opt-in to a protocol to help identify video downloads and ensure they are not treated as streaming video.
 Additional information, including technical criteria for content provider participation in the video file download protocol, is found here.
 Customers should check their rate plan for specific video optimization information.

 What speeds and performance can Assurance Wireless branded Broadband Internet Access Services customers expect?
 Where are these speeds available?

-Also, as discussed below, data for customers on many T-Mobile-branded plans (or Sprint-branded plans while using data on the T-Mobile network) is prioritized before the data of Assurance Wireless branded or Metro by T-Mobile branded plans.
-The vast majority of customers on receive higher priority than the small fraction of customers who are Heavy Data Users.
+Also, as discussed below, data for customers on many T-Mobile and Sprint branded plans is prioritized before the data of Assurance Wireless branded or Metro by T-Mobile branded plans.
+The vast majority of Assurance customers receive higher priority than the small fraction of customers who are Heavy Data Users.
 Customers may notice reduced speeds in comparison to customers with a higher priority during network congestion.